-Object identity of integers and tuples is not preserved.
+Object identity of integers, floating point values and tuples is not preserved.
 You should use

-isif you are comparing two integers or fixed-length tuples.
+isif you are comparing two integers, floats or fixed-length tuples.

 When an instance of a subclass of a value type is converted to the base type, it is implicitly converted to an instance of the target type.
 For example, a